caltechlibrary/newt/newt-presentation2.md

 # What's next?

 - Find nice way to bootstrap our data models
-- Improve the generated code, figure out better way to bootstrap modeling
+- Improve the generated code, consolidate actions
 - Simplify using Newt (too many steps to type)
-- Can I simplify the Newt YAML further?
+- Can Newt be simpler?

 # Newt's challenges